Explore Jobs

 2. Pipefitter/Welder

 A Pipefitter Welder installs, assembles, fabricates, maintains, and repairs mechanical piping systems.
-They may also supervise a team of helpers or assistants, and might also be responsible for training them.
+They often oversee a team of helpers and may be responsible for their training.

 3. Combo Welder